achimkoh/svt/_posts/2018-12-29-birth-korea-go-kr.md

 The website was taken down the same day, displaying a "system maintenance" error message.
 This collection is a partial collection of the original website (it was taken down while I was archiving it).

-The interactive map may not display properly, and show an error message instead; choosing the Firefox v49 emulated browser from the top menu might fix it.
+The interactive map may not display properly, and show an error message instead; choosing the Firefox v49 emulated browser or Current Browser in the option left to the address bar could fix it.